João de Deus Mena Barreto: Military career

 In July 1924, another revolt broke out in São Paulo.
 This was accompanied by uprisings in Amazonas and Sergipe.
-Mena Barreto was made commander-in-chief of the Detachment of the North, made to fight the 27th Battalion of Hunters led by Lieutenants Joaquim de Magalhães Cardoso Barata and Alfredo Augusto Ribeiro Júnior and other young officers.
+Mena Barreto was made commander-in-chief of the Detachment of the North, made to fight the 27th Battalion of Hunters led by Lieutenants Magalhães Barata and Alfredo Augusto Ribeiro Júnior and other young officers.
 Mena Barreto arrived on 11 August in Belém, Pará after a revolt there had already been put down, though he still took control of the 8th Military Region and took measures to consolidate the military situation there.
 On their way to Manaus, Amazonas, loyalist troops occupied the city of Santarém, Pará, on 23 August and made arrests.
 Meanwhile, the state government in Amazonas had been deposed by rebels and a governing junta was established there led by Ribeiro Júnior.
 On 28 August, the loyalists arrived in Manuas and arrested members of the junta.
 Mena Barreto appointed Colonel Raimundo Barbosa as military governor after the deposed state president refused to return.
 In October, though effective December 1924, Mena Barreto took command of the 1st Military Region.
 This was just after he achieved the rank of divisional general.
 The next year, at his suggestion, Soldier's Day was created to celebrate the birthday of the Duke of Caxias on 25 August.
 He resigned in March 1926 and was replaced by Otávio de Azeredo Coutinho.
 He took two more positions in 1926.
 Mena Barreto was elected president of the Military Club, where he normalized the club's activities after it was banned in 1922, and reelected the subsequent year.
 The other position was inspector of the 1st Group of Military Regions, appointed in November.